LINWEN607/congregate/runbooks/migrations-from-github.md

 ### Post Migration

-* [ ] Revert back on source the exposed users' `public_email` field by running `./congregate.sh set-staged-users-public-email --hide`
-  * Make sure all the affected users are staged first
 * [ ] If you had to run multiple `congregate migrate` attempts to bring over failed users, groups, or projects, you can run `congregate migrate --only-post-migration-info` to create a unified results file without the need to run `stitch-results`
 * [ ] Once you have a complete results file, run the diff report `congregate --generate-diff --staged`
 * [ ] Notify in the internal Slack channel dedicated to this migration you are running the diff report